What You Need to Know About Airbnb & Short-Term Rental Insurance

 What is Airbnb & short-term rental insurance?

-Airbnb & short-term rental insurance is insurance that is tailored to meet the unique needs of homeowners and landlords who rent their property short-term.
+Airbnb & short-term rental insurance is a type of business insurance that is tailored to meet the unique needs of homeowners and landlords who rent their property short-term.
 It protects them from industry-related risks, such as damages, losses and injuries.

 Each insurance company defines the length of a short-term rental differently, but generally, it describes rentals of up to six months.